Cohort 1 Grantees

 Celebrating Cuisine in School Cafeterias

 The Inchelium School District is situated on the Confederated Tribes of the Colville Reservation, with a majority of students being Tribal members.
-The district is partnering with the Northeast Washington Education Service District to revise menu plans and incorporate traditional foods into school meals.
-To achieve their goals they will work with existing partners and establish new partnerships with a local farmer-owned food hub to improve the nutrition quality of their menu, develop a food delivery program in collaboration with local growers, and enhance their capacity to make scratch-based meals.
+The district partnered with the Northeast Washington Education Service District to revise menu plans and incorporate traditional foods into school meals.
+To achieve their goals they worked with existing partners and established new partnerships with a local farmer-owned food hub to improve the nutrition quality of their menu, develop a food delivery program in collaboration with local growers, and enhance their capacity to make scratch-based meals.